Moppit/LandrumMalloyTranProject4/README.md

 For details about project decision reasoning, storyboarding, etc., please see our Google Doc containing all this info: https://docs.google.com/document/d/1CFyx-Hxp6lI0bOcISGtnFd8QREGro2sXpVtpzoyNmNk/edit?usp=sharing

 The PDF is also included in this folder.

+As for our video, we will submit it separately from our .zip file for uploading time purposes.
+Here's the link as well: https://drive.google.com/file/d/1SUSfXhgJeGUQ6RMlp7ZOP-Ot0V5C-seZ/view?usp=sharing